ntpoppe/textops/docs/CURRENT-WORKFLOW.md

 #### Execution Queue and BackgroundService

-DevApi hosts an in-memory execution queue (`InMemoryExecutionQueue`) using `System.Threading.Channels`.
+DevApi can use either an in-memory queue (`InMemoryExecutionQueue`) or a database queue (`DatabaseExecutionQueue`) based on configuration.
 When the orchestrator returns an `ExecutionDispatch`, DevApi enqueues it.

-`ExecutionHostedService` is a `BackgroundService` that:
+For in-memory mode (default), `ExecutionHostedService` is a `BackgroundService` that:
-1. Reads from the queue continuously
+1. Claims work from the queue
 2. Calls `IWorkerExecutor.ExecuteAsync()` for each dispatch
+3. Marks the queue entry as completed or released for retry
-3. Logs outbound messages from execution callbacks
+4. Logs outbound messages from execution callbacks

+For database mode, DevApi only enqueues.
+A separate `TextOps.Worker` process polls the database queue and executes jobs.

 ---